 Benzodiazepines, commonly referred to as “benzos,” are a group of sedatives and sleep aids prescribed to relieve symptoms of anxiety, panic, and insomnia.
 Benzos can be very effective for their prescribed purposes but are only safe for short-term use.

-Taking a benzodiazepine for an extended period of a few weeks can lead to a drug tolerance and cause dependence.
-This can make the drugs work less effectively and require that a person takes higher doses to feel the desired effects.
+Taking a benzodiazepine for an extended period of a few weeks can lead to drug tolerance and cause dependence.
+This can make the drug work less effectively and require that a person takes higher doses to feel the desired effects.

 Benzodiazepine withdrawal can be very dangerous and dependence can happen to anyone who has taken the drug over an extended period of time, even when used as prescribed.